Softcom-Technologies-Organization/SenslerdeutschesWoerterbuch/README.md

 docker compose up elasticsearch proxy backend
 ```

 The first time it might take a few minutes to download all the images.
 After everything is up and running you need to initially setup the words in the elastic container by calling `http://localhost:8001/elastic-reset`.
+You can use `http://localhost:8001/elastic-health` to check if Elasticsearch is ready.
+If yes it should return that it's health and status is green.

 After that you can access the application in your browser at `http://localhost:4202`.